Doxuno

 • Retirement: Upon the retirement of any Owner from active participation in the Company, such Owner shall offer their Ownership Interest for sale.

-• Voluntary Withdrawal: Any Owner who voluntarily withdraws from the Company or desires to sell their Ownership Interest shall first offer such interest to the Remaining Owner(s) in accordance with this Agreement.
+• Voluntary Withdrawal: Any Owner who voluntarily withdraws or desires to sell shall first offer their interest to the Remaining Owner(s) in accordance with this Agreement.

 Under this Cross-Purchase arrangement, the Remaining Owner(s) shall individually purchase the Departing Owner's interest in proportion to their respective ownership percentages, unless otherwise agreed in writing.
-The tax treatment of such purchases is governed by IRC §1001 (sale or exchange) and, where applicable, IRC §1014 (stepped-up basis on death).
+Tax treatment follows I.R.C. §1001 (sale or exchange) and, on death, I.R.C. §1014 (stepped-up basis); the purchasing Owners also receive a basis increase in the acquired interest — an advantage entity redemptions do not provide.

 5.